brian-sigurdson/udacity-nano-intro-to-programming/README.md

 # udacity-nano-intro-to-programming
 Coursework for the Udacity Intro to Programming Nanodegree.

-This course introduced the student to coding in HTML, CSS, Python, Bash, and JavaScript.
+This course introduced the student to coding in HTML, CSS, Python, Bash / Shell / CLI, and JavaScript.

 There were three projects as follows: